xeus2001/go-weak/README.md

 ## Implementation details

-The implementation is different from the one of [ivanrad](https://github.com/ivanrad/go-weakref) and others have made, because I think that one problem must be solved.
+The implementation is different from the one [ivanrad](https://github.com/ivanrad/go-weakref) and others have made, because I think that one problem must be solved.
 When we restore the pointer while the GC is running, there will be a write-barrier so that the restored pointer normally would be flagged as black as soon as it is created.
 The problem is now a chicken egg one, we need to be sure that the uintptr is valid before we restore it.
 This implementation solves this by ensuring in the finalizer that, when concurrently a **Get()** is executing, the last valid reference given to the finalizer is _rescued_ until all concurrent `Get()`'s are done.

 **This code should be thread safe, but the referee (underlying to which the weak reference is referring) may not be!**